blueripple/blueripple-research/br-2021-A/posts/StateSpecific2/inputs/post_intro.md

 # State-Specific Turnout Gaps: 2012 to 2020

+* Footnote/section about how these gaps translate to vote shift?
+Examples could be a state but also a house district.
+GA/GA-7?
+TX/TX-2 (Crenshaw, 50% WHNV)?
+This is a little complicated since the votes gained are: gap * VOC fraction of all voters * [2*(VOC D Pref) - 1].
+All of which requires some explaining.
+And we want to emphasize that it can be a bigger effect in a district than in the state but also important for a whole state.

+* Focus on GA (improvement), PA (always good), CO (VBM?), MO/TX (getting worse?), AZ (always bad)?

+## ++++++

 In our [last research post][BR:StateSpecific1] we introduced a model for using two census data-sets (the [CPS-VRS][USCB:CPS-VRS] for state-level voter turnout and the [ACS][USCB:ACS] for population counts)